Former German Chancellor Helmut Kohl dies

 Honors and a scandal since '98

-Kohl was named an Honorary Citizen of Europe for his work in the integration of Europe and was awarded the Presidential Medal of Freedom by President Bill Clinton at the White House in 1999.
+Along with his honor from Clinton, Kohl was named an Honorary Citizen of Europe for his work in the integration of Europe and was regarded as a great statesman.

-He faced a political scandal after his days in office.
+But he faced a political scandal after his days in office.

 In 1999, he admitted that he accepted anonymous political donations between 1993 and 1998, totaling more than $1 million.
 Under German law, acceptance of such funds is a crime.